-Crews needing to cross the course to return to the AC (west bank) Docks must do so at the marshal stationed along the bank with the clear direction from the marshal to do so.
+Crews needing to cross the course to return to the West Point Docks must do so at the Umpire marshal stationed along the bank with the clear direction from the Umpire marshal to do so.

 5. Emergency Action Plan

 5.1 Purpose